Difference Between Complaint and FIR

 1. Complaint is defined under section 2(d) of CrPC.

-2. Complaint is an allegation which is made orally or in writing to a magistrate.
+2. A complaint is an allegation that is made orally or in writing to a magistrate.

 3. A complaint may relate to a cognizable offence or non-cognizable offence.

 4. A magistrate takes cognizance of an offence on a complaint made to him.
 But he can not do so in FIR.